Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 -   Browse to <https://appcenter.ms/apps>

--   Add a new Android app, indicating the Xamarin platform.
+-   Add a new Android app, indicating the Xamarin platform

 #### Exit criteria

--   You have a new Android app with an identifying name, such as Contoso Baggage \[Android\].
+-   You have a new Android app with an identifying name, such as Contoso Baggage \[Android\]

 ### Task 4: Connect Xamarin.Android app to App Center